 Lessee's Remedies for Lessor Default .
 So long as a Lessor Event of Default is continuing hereunder beyond any applicable notice and cure period, Lessee may exercise one or more of the following remedies for such Lessor Event of Default as Lessee's sole remedies.

-Terminate this Lease in accordance with Section 5.3 hereof, after which Lessee shall have no further liability or obligation to Lessor hereunder; or
+Terminate this Lease in accordance with Section 5.3 hereof, after which Lessee shall have no further liability or obligation to Lessor hereunder and Lessor shall reimburse Lessee for any actual costs incurred by Lessee as a result of such termination including development costs incurred by Lessee.

 Following the expiration of any applicable notice and cure period, cure any Lessor Event of Default on Lessor's behalf, in which event Lessor immediately shall reimburse Lessee for the costs of such cure, together with interest at the lower of twelve percent (12%) per annum or the maximum rate permitted by law.
-In the event Lessor fails to so reimburse Lessee within ten (10) days following Lessee's request therefor, Lessee may offset any costs incurred by Lessee as a result of such cure, together with interest thereon as provided above, against the amount of Rent then or thereafter due and owing Lessor under the terms of this Lease; or
+In the event Lessor fails to so reimburse Lessee within thirty (30) days following Lessee's request therefor, Lessee may offset any costs incurred by Lessee as a result of such cure, together with interest thereon as provided above, against the amount of Rent then or thereafter due and owing Lessor under the terms of this Lease; or